Dosage Form: injection, powder, for solution

 As with other cephalosporins, Ceftazidime for injection powder, as well as solutions, tend to darken depending on storage conditions; within the stated recommendations, however, product potency is not adversely affected.

 Ceftazidime for injection, USP in the dry state should be stored at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature] and protected from light.
-Ceftazidime for Injection, USP is a white to cream-colored crystalline powder supplied in Pharmacy Bulk Package Bottles as follows:
+Ceftazidime for injection, USP is a white to cream-colored crystalline powder supplied in vials as follows:

 *Equivalent to anhydrous Ceftazidime.